Unalienable Rights

 The more I think about this the more I am convinced that it is difficult to help people understand individual rights when we have ceded responsibility to the government to ensure that nobody is hungry, sick, uneducated, or poor and we have allowed the government to own everything although it generously allows us to keep part of the money we earn through our economic contributions.

-7 replies on “Unalienable Rights”
+7 responses to “Unalienable Rights”

 Good post!
 You bring up really good points.
 As a Libertarian, I tend to agree with what you’re saying but I have some thoughts: